Ghoul-Tech/Ghoul-Tech/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I hate bugs, both real and digital

-A day in the life:
+A day in the life
 - 🥯 Breakfast
 - 💻 Code
 - 📖 I have other classes?